New Delhi, August 3:

-Speaking at the event marking the end of the Special Lok Adalat week, which ran from July 29 to August 2, CJI Chandrachud shared anecdotes to illustrate these points.
-Seven Supreme Court benches handled Lok Adalat matters each afternoon, striving for settlements through direct interaction with the parties involved.
+Speaking at the event marked the end of the Special Lok Adalat week.
+This ran from July 29 to August 2, CJI Chandrachud shared anecdotes to illustrate these points.
+Seven Supreme Court benches handled Lok Adalat matters each afternoon.
+Thus, striving for settlements through direct interaction with the parties involved.

 Citing a motor accident case where a claimant accepted a Rs.
 5 lakh settlement despite being entitled to Rs.
 8 lakhs, the CJI noted, “People often accept any settlement offered as they are fed up with the judicial process and just want to get away from courts.”
 He emphasised that the judicial process itself can become a punishment, urging judges to seek fair outcomes rather than allowing settlements that reflect societal inequalities.